MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 # [Upcoming meeting](#tab/meetnow)

-If there's no ongoing meeting, the user can select **Meet Now** to begin a meeting.
-To open content in a scheduled call or to begin a new meeting from Share to Teams, follow the steps:
+To share content in a scheduled call or new meeting from Share to Teams, follow the steps:

 1. Open the web app in the browser and select **Share to Teams**.
 The Share to Teams dialog opens.